-(2) A Magistrate acting under section 11 or 12 shall follow, as nearly as may be, the procedure laid down in sections 112, 113, 114, 115 and 117 of the Code for an order requiring security for good behaviour:
+(2) A Magistrate acting under section 11 or 12 shall follow, as nearly as may be, the procedure laid down in sections 112 113, 114, 115 and 117 of the Code for an order requiring security for good behaviour :

-Provided that the order in writing referred to in section 112 of Code shall, in addition to setting forth the substance of the information received, state the term, not exceeding three years, during which the order of restriction shall be in force.
+Provided that the order in writing referred to in section 112 of the Code shall, in addition to setting forth the substance of the information received, state the term, not exceeding three years, during which the order of restriction shall be in force.

-(3) Where the Government has already made an order under section 11 in respect of a habitual offender, the Magistrate shall not exercise any powers conferred by this section in respect of the same habitual offender, during any period in which the order of the Government is in force.
+(3) Where the State Government has already made an order under section 11 in respect of a habitual offender, the Magistrate shall not exercise any powers conferred by this section in respect of the same habitual offender, during any period in which the order of the State Government is in force.

-CHAPTER III
+CHAPTER III.

-CORRECTIVE TRAINING OF HABITUAL OFFENDERS
+CORRECTIVE TRAINING OF HABITUAL OFFENDERS.

-14. Establishment of corrective settlements.- (1) For the purpose of placing therein such habitual offenders as are directed to receive corrective training under this Act, the Government may, by notification in the Official Gazette, establish and maintain in the 1[State] of Himachal Pradesh as many corrective settlements as it thinks fit.

-(2) The Government may also approve or certify any privately managed institution (whether known as a settlement or otherwise) as a corrective settlement for the purposes of this Act.

-15. Power to direct habitual offenders to receive corrective training.
-(1) Where the Government is satisfied from the report of the District Magistrate or otherwise that it is expedient with a view to the reformation of a registered offender and the prevention of crime, that the registered offender should receive training of a corrective character for a substantial period, the Government may by order in writing direct that the registered offender shall receive training of a corrective character for such period not exceeding the duration of his registration or re-registration as may be specified in the order.
+- 14. (1) For the purpose of placing therein such habitual offenders as are Establishdirected to receive corrective training under this Act, the State Government may, mem of by notification in the Official Gazette, establish and maintain in the State as settlements. many corrective sett sments as it thinks fit. - (2) The State Government may also approve or certify any privately managed institution (whether known as a settlement or otherwise) as a corrective settlement for the purposes of this Act. - 15.
+(I) Where the State Government is satisfied from the report of the District Power to Magistrate or otherwise, that it is expedient with a view to the reformation of direct a registered offender and the prevention of crime, that the registered offender should offender to receive training of a corrective character for a substantial period, the State Govern-receive ment may by order in writing direct that the registered offender shall receive training corrective of a corrective shall receive training training. of a corrective character for such period, not exceeding the duration of his registration or re-registration, as may be specified in the order.

-- (2) Where a habitual offender, who is not more than forty years of age,- - (a) is convicted of any offence punishable with imprisonment, or - (b) is required in pursuance of section 110 of the Code to execute a bond for his good behaviour, and the court or the Magistrate is satisfied from the evidence in the case and other materials on record that it is expedient with a view to his reformation and the prevention of crime, that he should receive training of a corrective character for substantial period, the court or the Magistrate may, in lieu of sentencing him for such offence or, as the case may be, requiring him to execute such bond, direct that he shall receive corrective training for such term of not less than two or more than five years, as the court or the Magistrate may determine.
+- (2) Where a habitual offender, who is not more than forty years of age,- - (a) is convicted of any offence punishable with imprisonment, or - (b) is required in pursuance of section 110 of the Code to execute a bond for his good behaviour, and the court or the Magistrate is satisfied from the evidence in the case and other materials on record that it is expedient with a view to his reformation and the prevention of crime, that he should receive training of a corrective character for a substantial period, the Court or the Magistrate may. in lieu of sentencing him for such offence or, as the case may be, requiring him to execute such bond, direct that he shall receive corrective training for such term of not less than two nor more than five years, as the Court or the Magistrate may determine.